Greater Ft. Lauderdale and Broward County

 The Social Security Judges in Ft.
 Lauderdale ODAR are Thurman Anderson; James Andres; Mary Brennan; Rossana D'Alessio; Dean Determan; D.K.
 Dugan; M.D.
 Evans; Robert Gill; Jennifer Millington; Denise Pasvantis; Jose Perez-Gonzalez; Valencia Jarvis.; Donald Smith; Robert Spurlin; Scott Tews; Sarah Cyrus.

 At hearing, Social Security Judges may consider what is known as "lay testimony."
 That means testimony of non-expert witnesses, who have detailed and probative knowledge of an applicant's condition.
 Friends and relatives may submit letters and/or live testimony about subjective symptoms, descriptions of seizures; problems performing certain activities; assistance given to the claimant to handle activities of daily living, etc. Social Security Disability Attorney Randy Zeldin, Esq. of Ft.
 Lauderdale and Broward County will assess the utilization of lay witness testimony for each case.

 Ft.
 Lauderdale Social Security Judges often allow testimony, particularly of expert witnesses such as Expert Medical Examiners and Vocational Experts.
 This testimony is increasingly allowed through telephone or other electronic media.
 The current regulations allow expert telephone testimony, if notice is given to the parties.
 Similarly, regulations also allow telephonic testimony by the claimant or other witnesses, if notice is provided.
 Telephone testimony of the claimant would only be allowed in extraordinary circumstances, which prevent the witness from appearing in person.
 Ft.
 Lauderdale and Broward County Social Security Disability Attorney Randy Zeldin, Esq., participates with his clients, in Video Teleconferencing hearings throughout the United States.

 Attorney Randy Zeldin, Esq., provides expert and caring representation in Social Security Disability Claims to residents of greater Ft.
 Lauderdale.
 All attorney fees are contingent and there are never out of pocket fees.
-A free consultation can be arranged in one of the convenient offices of the firm.
+A free case review can be arranged in one of the convenient offices of the firm.

 Please contact Ft.
 Lauderdale Social Security Disability Attorney and Lawyer Randy Zeldin, Esq. at (877) 839-4243.